Lingsson/FrogOS/README.md

 ## Disclaimer

 This project is intended for education, hardware experimentation, and testing on systems you own or are authorized to use.
 Users are responsible for complying with all applicable laws, regulations, and policies.

+FrogOS includes HID and automation features that can simulate keyboard and mouse input.

+These features should only be used on devices you own or have explicit permission to test.